Kotlin/kotlinx.serialization/docs/building.md

 Kotlin Serialization runtime library itself is a [multiplatform](http://kotlinlang.org/docs/reference/multiplatform.html) project.
 To build library from the source and run all tests, use `./gradlew build`.
 Corresponding platform tasks like `jvmTest`, `jsIrTest`, `nativeTest` and so on are also available.

-Project can be opened in in Intellij IDEA without additional prerequisites.
+Project can be opened in Intellij IDEA without additional prerequisites.
 In case you want to work with Protobuf tests, you may need to run `./gradlew generateTestProto` beforehand.